wells-wood-research/tessera/README.md

 Tessera is a library for representing proteins as fragments.
 It is library-agnostic, allowing users to define custom structural motifs.
 By default, it uses a curated vocabulary of 40 structural fragments (9-37 residues each) identified by [Alva et al. (2015)](https://elifesciences.org/articles/09410):

-1. **Feature extraction** — Compute backbone torsion angles (φ, ψ).
+1. **Feature extraction**: Compute backbone torsion angles (φ, ψ).
-2. **Convolution** — A sliding window algorithm scans the backbone to score similarity against each reference fragment.
+2. **Convolution**:A sliding window algorithm scans the backbone to score similarity against each reference fragment.
-3. **Classification** — Assign non-overlapping fragment regions based on distance thresholds.
+3. **Classification**: Assign non-overlapping fragment regions based on distance thresholds.
-4. **Representation** — Generate bag-of-fragments or graph.
+4. **Representation**: Generate fragments set or graph.

 ![Fragment-based protein representation](img/fragment_overview.png)